jdharveng/DATA_SCIENTIST_Flight_Delays/README.md

 > - This all allowed us to decrease the amount of features from 733 features to 27.

 ## Regression Models
-> After the different types of encoding and feature engineering, we used 2 different types of regression models with regularization:
+> After the different types of encoding and feature engineering, we used 2 different types of linear regression models with **regularization**:
 - 1.Ridge
 - 2.Lasso